Vortex-21/Edge-Detector/README.md

 ## Credits

-This code is a simple implementation of the Sobel edge detection algorithm and was created for educational purposes.
+This code is a simple implementation of the Sobel edge detection algorithm .

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.